Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2018-01-22-Linux_Command2.md

 In the above example, the "[^)] specifies an "non-')'" character, and the "*" after it completes this expression to mean "zero or more than non-")" characters"

+Also, another tutorial of sed command is [here](https://www.tutorialspoint.com/unix/unix-regular-expressions.htm)

 # [paste command](https://stackoverflow.com/questions/2764051/how-to-join-multiple-lines-of-file-names-into-one-with-custom-delimiter)

 When you want to paste several words which are in multiple lines to a line with some delimiter like "\t" or " ".